Manual Handling Training Requirements for Irish Construction Workers

 Choose training that develops real skills, not just certificates.
 Practical, relevant training protects you more than paper credentials alone.

 Consider recognised certifications for broader acceptance.
-QQI-certified training provides credentials that are widely recognised across the industry.
+QQI-certified training provides credentials that are widely recognised across the construction industry in Ireland and beyond.

 Plan for ongoing development, not one-time compliance.
 Manual handling competence requires maintenance, not just initial achievement.

-Employers must assess manual handling risks in their operations.
-This assessment should inform what training workers actually need.
+Under Section 8 of the 2005 Act, employers must assess manual handling risks in their operations.
+This assessment should inform what training workers actually need and should be documented as part of the site safety plan.

-Training provision is employer responsibility.
-While workers may obtain their own training, employers bear legal responsibility for ensuring adequate training.
+Training provision is the employer's responsibility.
+While workers may obtain their own training, employers bear legal responsibility for ensuring adequate training under Regulation 69 of the General Application Regulations 2007.

 Documentation demonstrates compliance.
-Records of training provision and content support compliance evidence if needed.
+Records of training provision, content, and attendance support compliance evidence during HSA inspections or in the event of an incident investigation.

 Supervision and correction maintain standards.
-Training alone does not ensure ongoing compliance without supervision.
+Training alone does not ensure ongoing compliance.
+Employers must provide adequate supervision to ensure safe practices are followed on site.

 Frequently Asked Questions